zakaz01k/zakaz01k/README.md

-# <div align="left">I'm Denys. <br/> Beginner full-stack developer 👨‍💻 </div>
+# <div align="left">I'm Denys <br/> Beginner full-stack developer 👨‍💻 </div>

 <div align="center">
 <img src="./img/img.gif" align="center" style="width: 100%"/>
 </div>

-- 🔭 I’m currently taking a 10-month Full Stack Dev course from the online school GoIT.
+- 🔭 I’m currently taking a 10-month Full Stack Dev course from the online school GoIT

 - 🌱 I’m currently learning English and Danish

+- 👻 Graduated from college as a Junior Software Developer

+- 🤖 Completed a couple of courses on Udemy

 - ❓ Give me any task and I will try to complete it